High Fiber Banana Pear Smoothie with Cauliflower

 Kids need a snack before or after practice?
 Use this pear banana smoothie for recovery!

-Why Sarah Loves this Recipe
+Why The Mom + Dietitian Loves this Recipe

-โIf we have a day where kids donโt eat their normal fruits or veggies, I love to use this pear and banana smoothie as a back-up.
-You canโt taste the cauliflower, but youโre getting all of the beneficial nutrients, plus protein and fiber!โ
+“If we have a day where kids don’t eat their normal fruits or veggies, I love to use this pear and banana smoothie as a backup.
+You can’t taste the cauliflower, but you’re getting all of the beneficial nutrients, plus protein and fiber!”

-Why Youโll Love This Banana Pear Smoothie
+Why We Make This Banana Pear Smoothie So Much!

-- Balanced with fruits and veggies โ We can never underestimate how great this is โ especially when many of us fall short on meeting our daily fruits and veggie recommendations.
+- Balanced with fruits and veggies – We can never underestimate how great this is – especially when many of us fall short on meeting our daily fruits and veggie recommendations.
 Make sure to add this banana pear smoothie to your routine.
 Smoothies can be a great way to get toddlers to eat more veggies.

 Ingredients